What is a Teaching Assistant?

 - HLTA’s can be earning up to £23,000

 There is no national pay scale for teaching assistants so pay will range with different employers.
 It will also vary on the hours required.
-For example, you may be expected to run some breakfast and after school clubs and activities throughout school holidays, which will change your overall salary.
+For example, you may be expected to run some breakfast and after-school clubs and activities throughout the school holidays, which will change your overall salary.

 Independent and private schools don’t have to follow teaching assistant pay guidelines from the government so this will also differ.

 You can also work as a teaching assistant through an agency.
-Just like with cover teachers, agencies employ teaching assistants and send them out to different schools for the cover of sickness.
+Just like with cover teachers, agencies employ teaching assistants and send them out to different schools for sickness cover.
 You tend to get a higher rate through agency work, but hours aren’t guaranteed.

 What to expect as a Teaching Assistant